Saganoky/Data_Visualization_Final_Project/README.md

 The data this analyzes is from the CMS open payments dataset which can be found here: https://openpaymentsdata.cms.gov/

-This dataset it huge though so I limit it to:
+This dataset it huge though so I limited it to:
 Physicians
 2022
 Minnesota Only